Get an annual AARP membership for only $12. Limited time offer.

 Assisted Living vs. Independent Living: Key Takeaways

-• Independent and assisted living are two options for housing as we get older with some key differences.
+• Assisted and Independent Living are two options for housing as we get older with some key differences.

-• Assisted living is for those who need assistance with activities of daily living while still maintaining a level of independence.
+• Assisted living is for those who need assistance with activities of daily living, but still want to maintain a level of independence.
+It’s usually more expensive than independent living.
 Read our guide to assisted living to learn more and decide if it’s the best fit for your needs.

 In this guide, we’ll compare independent and assisted living so you can make the choice that’s best for you and your needs.